 I grew up in the town of Harmony on the Eastern Shore of Maryland, with its booming population of 75 people, three million chickens, several dogs, and my two imaginary friends.
 It wasn’t until after college that my traveling lifestyle began.
 I’ve visited all 50 states, almost 50 countries, and six continents.
 (I’m holding at six continents – with no desire to add Antarctica to the mix.)
 I’ve even lived in several of those states and two countries in Eastern Europe.

 After many years as a missionary abroad with Cru, I returned to the States.
 In the middle of reverse culture stress, I thought it’d be fun to throw a few more major life transitions into the mix, so I married the love of my life, Steve.
 And he helped me resurrect my childhood dream and start to write.
-I published a memoir of my time in Eastern Europe, a young adult historical fiction novel, and recently, a redemption story about a prisoner.
+I published a memoir of my time in Eastern Europe, two young adult historical fiction novels, and a redemption story about a prisoner.
 Now I can’t stop!